HerveGo/Aston-JS/README.md

 # Aston-JS
-Pratice pure JS creation with minimalistic HTML.
+Practice pure JS creation with minimalistic HTML.

+# How to
+Open the index.html (and make sure javascript is enabled in your browser).